Attendance & Leave

 Pay and Benefits

 FMLA does not entitle an employee to leave with pay.
 However, accrued and unused leave, such as annual, sick, or other compensatory leave, may be used to provide continuation of pay and benefits during an FMLA-designated leave.
 If an employee does not have accrued leave or the leave balances are depleted during the FMLA leave, the remainder of the FMLA-designated leave will be unpaid.
 If eligible, an employee may use Sick Leave Pool hours to remain in a paid status.
-If an employee on an approved FMLA leave of absence has no paid leave to cover the time, either Payroll or the campus Human Resources office should be contacted to make arrangements to pay the employee portion of applicable insurance premiums so that coverage will stay in effect.
+If an employee on an approved FMLA leave of absence has no paid leave to cover the time, the campus Human Resources office should be contacted to make arrangements to pay the employee portion of applicable insurance premiums so that coverage will stay in effect.
 If you need to request FMLA leave or you are a supervisor looking for more information, refer to the links below or contact the appropriate Human Resources office at:

 - Sarasota-Manatee Campus: (941) 359-4224